-So, tonight is attempt #3 for Operation Popcorn & PJ’s – a night where my husband and I help our kids get ready for bed as usual, and then at the last minute surprise them by piling them into the car with warm, buttery popcorn to drive around and look at holiday lights.
+Have I ever told you about Operation Popcorn & PJ’s — the night where my husband and I tell our kids to get ready for bed as usual, then surprise them at the last minute by piling them into the car with gingerbread cookies to drive around and look at holiday lights?

 All that to say, if you planned to have your holiday shopping done by now and life got in the way, I get it.
-Here are five last minute gift ideas that are truly thoughtful and don’t scream “I picked this up at the grocery store on the way here.”
+Here are seven last minute gift ideas that are truly thoughtful and don’t scream “I picked this up at the grocery store fifteen minutes ago.”

 Or if you prefer – here are some homemade gift ideas that turn out beautifully and don’t require any special skills.